Ontario, Canada • Complete 2025 Guide

 Acceptable Payment Methods

-• Bank draft or certified check
+• Bank draft or check that is certified

 • Personal checks